 The button activates the Eraser tool to edit a selection.

 Hardness (0-100).
 The amount of blurriness of the outer edge.
 The higher the value, the harder the brush edge is.

 Strength (1-100).
 The intensity of smearing the paint in the brush stroke.
 The higher the value, the more color is smeared.

 |Before Using the Smudge Tool||Using the Smudge Tool|

 The tool's parameters:

 Size (1-1000).
 The maximum width of a line drawn with the brush.

 Hardness (0-100).
-The degree of blurriness of the brush's edges.
-As the value of this parameter is increased the brush's edges become harder.
-At lower values the transition between these areas is smoother.
+The blurriness of the tool's edges.
+The less the value the more blurry the tool's edges become.
+At value 100% the border between the brush's edges and the background is very distinct; at lower values the transition between these areas is smoother.